What is paper trading?

 The various trading markets attract many new traders, some of whom are long term traders whilst others are looking to make shorter term trades.
 Common to all new traders is some understandable hesitation and concern at losing money from their trading.

 Whilst any type of trading has its risks, brokers offer a variety of tools to help first time traders to improve their trading skills.
 One of them is called “paper trading”, although you are less likely to hear the term, being a term for what is known as trading on a demo account.
-The term ‘paper trading’ comes from the stock exchange market, where investors who wanted to practise would write their investments on paper and follow the market movements.
+The term ‘paper trading’ comes from the stock exchange market, where investors who wanted to practice would write their investments on paper and follow the market movements.

 Advantages of Paper Trading

-Trading without the risk: Demo accounts are widely used by first time traders who want to practice and learn how to trade before they trade with real money.
+Demo accounts are widely used by first time traders who want to practice and learn how to trade before they trade with real money.
 Other users of paper trading/demo accounts are by more experienced traders, who want to test new strategies or practice on new trading channels, learning about the market, and most importantly – learning about themselves as traders.
 Needless to say, this is a very useful tool in the trading world.

-Virtual Account: Using a demo account allows first time traders to experience and trade with an account that looks and acts similarly to the real online trading accounts traders use.
+Using a demo account allows first time traders to experience and trade with an account that looks and acts similarly to the real online trading accounts traders use.
 Demo account users receive an amount of virtual money in the beginning, and can start trading by opening selling and buying positions.
 Just like a real account, the demo account shows market movements on the traders’ screens, so they can decide if they should continue their trade or get out.
 At the end of the day they can assess their actions, learn from them and get ready to start trading in their real account.

 For demo account users it is not only important to practice on demo accounts, but also look back at their actions and learn from them.
 This is also important for more experienced traders, who want to practice on the demo account for any reason.
 They need to check if their trades are as successful as they hoped at the end of the day.